rossgk2/techblogs/The command line.md

 ## Parsing conventions

 As you would expect, there are popular conventions for how programs parse their input.
-The intuitive Unix style is the most popular.
-It continues to grow more popular: CMD and PowerShell have increasingly added more and more support for Unix-like syntax.
+The intuitive Unix style is the most popular, and continues to grow moreso, as more and more CMD and PowerShell commands are coming to support Unix-like syntax.

 ### Unix style (most popular)